AmiiThinks/AlphaEx/README.md

 The above 3 functions are implemented in 3 self-contained python scripts `submitter.py`, `sweeper.py`, and `plotter.py`.

-Notice:
+Warning:
-1. the sweeper and plotter can be used in any machine.
-But submitter currently is only compatible with slurm, so make sure you have access to at least one remote cluster which has slurm installed.
+1. The sweeper and plotter can be used in any machine with python installed.
+But submitter currently is only compatible with slurm.
+Make sure you have access to at least one cluster which has slurm installed.
 For example, I have an account on compute canada, so I can use clusters including cedar, mp2, etc.
 2. The submitter current only support cpu jobs.
 I hope to extend that to support gpu jobs but this might take a while.
 If you are interested in doing that let's discuss about this.